Content marketing has gotten a bad rap in recent years, no thanks to the hard-sell hucksters.

 However, if our motive in business is to sell Sell SELL without providing real utility, the truth will eventually set your customers free.

 How then can we offer true value?
 Especially when we need to account for the costs of whatever we are giving away.

 For a start, hone in on who exactly your ideal customer should be.
-And what exactly your customer truly needs.
+And what exactly your ideal customer truly wants, needs or desires.

 Meticulously study and examine what their motivations, behaviours, and thoughts are.
 Probe deeply into their psyche.
 Participate in their social circles.